Niharika2608/Niharika2608/README.md

 Hello Geeks 👋 This is Niharika Gupta
 ===============================

-UI/UX Designer and Web3 Enthusiast
+Frontend Designer and Community Manager
 ----------------------------------

 As a beginner, I have a great hands on Python ,C and C++ .
 I also have good understanding of MySQL database.
 I can also create good front-end using HTML, CSS, JS and I generally prefer Django to write backend.
 I am also skilled in Figma, Canva and Photoshop.